Creative Europe Brexit update

 As part of its remit, Creative Europe Desk UK encourages international and especially European working, and believes in the strength of collaborating across borders.

-As of Friday 8 December 2017, as part of the conclusion of the first stage of negotiations, the UK Government agreed a potential financial settlement with the EU that will enable the UK to continue to benefit from EU programmes, including Creative Europe.
+As part of the conclusion of the first stage of negotiations in December 2017, the UK Government agreed a financial settlement (the Joint Report) with the EU that will enable the UK to continue to benefit from current EU programmes, including Creative Europe.

 The UK Department for Digital, Culture, Media and Sport has advised that, in principle, this means:

-- UK organisations can continue to apply for the forthcoming Creative Europe MEDIA and Culture sub-programme calls until December 2020.
+- UK organisations can continue to apply for the forthcoming Creative Europe MEDIA and Culture sub-programme calls.

-- UK organisations will have exactly the same rights and obligations as other countries participating in the Creative Europe programme until the end of 2020.
+- UK organisations will have exactly the same rights and obligations as other countries participating in the Creative Europe programme until the end of the current programme.

 - Successful Creative Europe applicants from the UK can receive funding until the end of their projects (even if they run beyond 2020).